 Glacier National Park

 Ansel Adams was a famous American photographer and environmentalist.
-He was born near the Golden Gate Bridge in San Francisco, California on Feb.
-20, 1902.
+He was born near the Golden Gate Bridge in San Francisco, California, on February 20, 1902.
 When he was four years old, his nose was broken when he was knocked to the ground by an aftershock of the great earthquake.
 His nose was crooked for the rest of his life.
 One of his earliest memories was seeing smoke from the great fire that followed the earthquake.

 Grand Teton Mountains and Snake River

 When he was seventeen, Ansel joined the Sierra Club.
 The club works to preserve the earth’s natural wonders and resources.
-He spent four summers as the caretaker of the Sierra Club visitor center in Yosemite Valley, and he was an active member of the club for the rest of his life.
+He spent four summers as the caretaker of the Sierra Club visitor center in Yosemite Valley and was an active member of the club for the rest of his life.
 Ansel was interested in environmental issues related to national parks, especially Yosemite, and the preservation of wilderness.

 Sierra Nevada Mountains